 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-- How this Medical Practice May Use or Disclose Health Information
+How this Office May Use or Disclose Health Information

-We may use and disclose PHI to operate this medical practice e.
+We may use and disclose PHI to operate this office.
 For example, we may use and disclose this information to review and improve the quality of care we provide, or the competence and qualifications of our professional staff.
 Or we may use and disclose this information to get health plans to authorize services or referrals.
 We may also use and disclose this information as necessary for medical reviews, legal services, and audits, including fraud and abuse detection and compliance programs, and business planning and management.
-We may also share PHI with our "business associates," such as our billing service, that perform administrative services for us.
+We may also share PHI with our "business associates," that perform administrative services for us.
 We have a written contract with each of these business associates that contains terms requiring them and their subcontractors to protect the confidentiality and security of this PHI.
-Although federal law does not protect health information which is disclosed to someone other than another health care provider, health plan, health care clearinghouse, or one of their business associates, California law prohibits all recipients of health care information from further disclosing it except as specifically required or permitted by law.
+Although federal law does not protect health information that is disclosed to someone other than another health care provider, health plan, health care clearinghouse, or one of their business associates, Tennessee law prohibits all recipients of health care information from further disclosing it except as specifically required or permitted by law.

-- We may also share PHI with other health care providers, health care clearinghouses, or health plans that have a relationship
+3. We may also share PHI with other health care providers

-with our patients when they request this information to help them with their quality assessment and improvement activities, their patient-safety activities, their population-based efforts to improve health or reduce health care costs, protocol development, case management or care coordination activities, their review of competence, qualifications and performance of health care professionals, their training programs, their accreditation, certification or licensing activities, their activities related to contracts of health insurance or health benefits, or their health care fraud and abuse detection and compliance efforts.
+With our patients when they request this information to help them with their quality assessment and improvement activities, their patient-safety activities, their population-based efforts to improve health or reduce health care costs, protocol development, case management or care coordination activities, their review of competence, qualifications, and performance of health care professionals, their training programs, their accreditation, and certification or licensing activities.

 We may use and disclose medical information about our patients by having them sign in when they arrive at our office.
 We may also call out their names when we are ready to see them.